-Tracker interrupting the simulation when the state is not finite interval - Determines how often the tracker interrupts the simulation.
+handle (field: FieldBase, t: float) \rightarrow None handle data supplied to this tracker interval - Determines how often the tracker interrupts the simulation.
 Simple numbers are interpreted as durations measured in the simulation time variable.
 Alternatively, a string using the format 'hh:mm:ss' can be used to give durations in real time.
-Finally, instances of the classes defined in intervals can be given for more control.
+Finally, instances of the classes defined in interrupts can be given for more control.
 The default value None checks for consistency approximately every (real) second.

-- field (FieldBase) The current state of the simulation - t (float) The associated time name = 'consistency'
+- field (FieldBase) The current state of the simulation - t (float) The associated time